-Thus, the purpose of Warner Pacific is to develop persons as change agents characterized by integrity, transformation, and a sense of mutual responsibility and a pursuit of personal excellence.
+Our purpose as a college is to develop persons as change agents characterized by integrity, personal and social transformation, a sense of mutual responsibility and a pursuit of personal excellence.
 The Adult Degree Program at Warner Pacific College ensures that the student's education has a positive impact on every aspect of life.
 Administration and faculty are at the center of a dedicated community whose focus is to help adult students achieve their personal and professional goals.
 Classes meet one course at a time, on the same night and at the same time and place to allow the student to plan in advance.
 A dedicated faculty delivers a curriculum that integrates theory and practice to ensure that the student's education has a positive impact on every aspect of his or her life - career, family, and community.